-Finding A Camp
+Finding a Camp

-Many summer camps across the country remove certain allergens from their sites, create emergency action plans and procedures for allergic reaction and employ medical professionals who are trained in administering epinephrine in case of accidental exposure.
-The goal of these camps is to create a space for children with specific food allergies, or that welcomes children with various food allergies.
+Many summer camps across the country remove certain allergens from their sites, create emergency action plans and procedures for allergic reaction, and employ medical professionals who are trained in administering epinephrine in case of accidental exposure.
+The goal of these camps is to create a space for children with specific food allergies, or that welcome children with various food allergies.
 But where are these camps?
 And how can a parent find a list of options?

-- Directories – The Food Allergy Research and Education program (FARE) publishes a directory of food allergy friendly camps found in several states across the country.
+- Directories – The Food Allergy Research and Education program (FARE) publishes a directory of food allergy-friendly camps found in several states across the country.
 Other organizations also publish directories of camps designed for a specific allergy, or that consider multiple allergy issues.
-An internet search for lists of allergy friendly summer camps reveals a multitude of directories and camps throughout the country.
+An internet search for lists of allergy-friendly summer camps reveals a multitude of directories and camps throughout the country.

 - Questions to Ask – Once you’ve found a list of summer camps near you, it’s time to do a little research about the individual programs to see if they are a good match for you and your child.
 Some questions to ask can include: